Decorating your home with evergreens could be just the scaled back vision you’re after this year.

 If you would like more tips on a peaceful Christmas, you can download my 10 Steps to a Peaceful Christmas Printable by clicking below.

-But, before I get started, I want to say how pleased I am to be part of the “bHome for the Holidays” Christmas blog hop and if you scroll to the bottom of this post you will find a fabulous line up of other Christmas home tours AND a $250 giveaway to Farmhouse Refined!
+But, before I get started, I want to say how pleased I am to be part of the “bHome for the Holidays” Christmas blog hop and if you scroll to the bottom of this post you will find a fabulous line up of other Christmas home tours.

 My favorite place to add greenery is actually on top of my kitchen cabinets, it makes my kitchen feel like its right out of a storybook.